Jonny-exe/binary-fractions/binary_fractions/README.md

 **Returns**:

-- `Binary` - ceil of the number as Binary.
+- `Binary` - ceiling of the number as Binary.

 <a name="binary.Binary.__floor__"></a>
 #### \_\_floor\_\_